huggingface/blog/hf-bitsandbytes-integration.md

 This function replaces recursively all `nn.Linear` layers of a given model initialized on the `meta` device and replace them to a `Linear8bitLt` module.
 The attribute `has_fp16_weights` has to be set to `False` in order to directly load the weights in `int8` together with the quantization statistics.

-Note also that we discard the replacement for some modules (here for the `lm_head`) since we want to keep the latest in their native precision for more precise results.
+Note also that we discard the replacement for some modules (here the `lm_head`) since we want to keep the latest in their native precision for more precise and stable results.

 It is not over yet!
 The function above is executed under `init_empty_weights` context manager which means that the new model will be still in the `meta` device.
 For models that are initialized under this context manager, `accelerate` loads later manually the parameter of each module and sets it on the correct device.
-In `bitsandbytes` setting a `Linear8bitLt` module's device is a crucial step (line below from [here](https://github.com/TimDettmers/bitsandbytes/blob/bd515328d70f344f935075f359c5aefc616878d5/bitsandbytes/nn/modules.py#L94)):
+In `bitsandbytes` setting a `Linear8bitLt` module's device is a crucial step (line below from [here](https://github.com/TimDettmers/bitsandbytes/blob/bd515328d70f344f935075f359c5aefc616878d5/bitsandbytes/nn/modules.py#L94)) as we have seen in our toy script.
+If you look more closely, this happens when `.to` or `.cuda` is called:

 ```py
 # we store the 8-bit rows-major weight